 You aren’t strong enough.

 Unfortunately, a lot of people allow this voice to dim their light and dictate every decision in their life.
 The bottom line is that your inner critic robs you of your mental strength.
 However, it’s important to not silence this voice without understanding where it comes from.

-A lot of people fall into the trap of assuming that, because they are thinking awful things about themselves, they must be true.
-Right?
+A lot of people fall into the trap of assuming that because they are thinking awful things about themselves, they must be true.
 Wrong.

 In actuality, your inner critic is your inner child.
 Psychologists believe these voices are residues of childhood experiences.
-We become so used to living in accordance with these narratives that we don’t even notice or question them.
+We become so used to living under these narratives that we don’t even notice or question them.

 Ironically, your inner critic just wants to help you.
 Talk about mind games at their finest!
 I want to propose a different perspective.
 Instead of fighting with this critical voice, what would happen if you reframed the intention behind it?

-For example, you could say out loud to yourself, “Critic, thanks for trying so hard to keep me safe but it’s time for you to step aside now.
-I’ve got this.”
+For example, you could say out loud to yourself, “Critic, thanks for trying so hard to keep me safe, but it’s time for you to step aside now.”

 The beauty of life is that, at any given moment, you have the power to rewrite your story and unleash the strength that has always been a part of you.

 5 Ways to Help Yourself Advance Your Mental Strength